 Many times individuals will make a buoy/marker out of a jug or old fender.

-If you had a chart, you would be able to spot nav. aids on chart
+If you had a chart, you would be able to spot the nav. aids on the chart

 and figure out where you are and what to do.

-By the way, if you're using your chart for trip planning purposes you may like non navigation charts/maps better.
+By the way, if you're using your chart for trip planning purposes, you may like non-navigational charts/maps better.
 We find a fish-n-map chart inexpensive and very useful.

-Our favorite for planning is a full color waterproof laminated tourist map with topo lines, but does not show depth or rocks.
+Our favorite for planning is a full-color waterproof laminated tourist map with topo lines, but it does not show depth or rocks.

 A warning some boaters don't heed,